 Jennifer E. Telesca is assistant professor of environmental justice in the Department of Social Science and Cultural Studies at the Pratt Institute.
 Her research takes a critical approach to ocean studies, spanning the interests of the human–animal relationship, science and technology in policymaking, political economy, environmental diplomacy, and ethnographies of international law in society.
 She does fieldwork at the United Nations and in treaty bodies, diplomatic missions, and other sites scaled supranationally.

 Telesca is the author of Red Gold: The Managed Extinction of the Giant Bluefin Tuna (University of Minnesota Press, 2020).
-Her work has appeared in such journals as The Cambridge Journal of Anthropology, Cultural Anthropology, Environment and Society, and Humanity: An International Journal of Human Rights, Humanitarianism and Development.
-She has contributed to the online magazines, Hakai and Yale Environment 360 and to the edited volume, Timescales: Ecological Temporalities Across Disciplines (University of Minnesota Press, 2020).
+Her work has appeared in such journals as The Cambridge Journal of Anthropology; Cultural Anthropology; Environment and Society; Humanity: An International Journal of Human Rights, Humanitarianism and Development; and Law and Society Review.
+She has contributed to the online magazines, Hakai and Yale Environment 360 and to the edited volume, Timescales: Thinking across Ecological Temporalities (University of Minnesota Press, 2020).
 Grants from the American Association of University Women (AAUW), the Furthermore Foundation: a program of the J.M.
 Kaplan Fund, and the Horowitz Foundation for Social Policy, among others, have generously supported her research and writing over the years.

 Telesca is trained to cross disciplines.
 By meandering past the silos in academic fields, she incites fresh thinking through unexpected scholarly alliance.
 This mode of engagement was honed in her pursuit of a PhD in media, culture, and communication from New York University, where she earned a Distinguished Dissertation Award.
 She also holds double MAs, one in law and society from New York University and the other in anthropology from the University of Connecticut—Storrs.
 At the latter she earned a graduate certificate in women’s studies.
 Prior to graduate school, she received a BA with departmental honors in history from the University of Richmond.